Showing posts with label dad. Show all posts

 We celebrated our great-grandson Hayne's first birthday at the Strickland Hotel on Sunday, December 13.

-Hayne will have Christmas two times this year because he got more presents than most kids get for their birthdays all year.
+Hayne will have Christmas twice this year because he received more presents than most kids get in a year.

-Ava wanted to see the 100-foot or more Christmas tree in the town square.
+Ava wanted to see the 100-foot-plus Christmas tree in the town square.
 We took a few pictures in the square and headed back to the car when, once again, we heard Santa on his Harley.
 Santa stopped, and I took a couple of pictures with Ava with him.
 She had to give Santa a real hug, not a hand bump.
-She was overjoyed about seeing the Real Santa Clause (that's what she said) and was singing Christmas carols for most of the ride home.
+She was overjoyed about seeing the Real Santa Claus (that's what she said) and was singing Christmas carols for most of the ride home.

 We celebrated Christmas on Sunday, December 20, at Jack and Lindsey's new home.
-I loved seeing the four great-grandkids, Ava, River, Hayne, and Atlas, opening their Christmas presents.
+I loved seeing the four great-grandkids — Ava, River, Hayne, and Atlas — open their Christmas presents.
 Their favorite toy was a barking dog for the boys, and Ave got a mewing cat.
 All the great-grandkids love animals.

-On December 29, My four sisters and I met at Los Trojas Cantina to celebrate my sister's (Teresa) birthday.
+On December 29, my four sisters and I met at Los Trojas Cantina to celebrate my sister Teresa's birthday.

-Tomorrow, December 31, I will keep my 24-month-old great-grandson River.
+Tomorrow, December 31, I will spend the day with my 24-month-old great-grandson, River.
 I have not kept him all year for health reasons, so we will see how that goes.
 We live in a 40-foot RV with little room for running and playing.
 Two-year-olds need a lot of space.

-Hubby and I will attend the gender reveal of our fifth great-grandchild, who is due sometime next July, on Friday, December 31, from 6 to 9.
+My husband and I will attend the gender reveal for our fifth great-grandchild, due sometime next July, on Friday, December 31, from 6:00 to 9:00.

 That about wraps it up for 2020.